 Create NPS surveys, measure customer loyalty, and close the feedback loop with Zonka Feedback.

 So how is a business able to keep these personal ratings in check?
-By implementing a customer feedback system and measure the Net Promoter Score (NPS) using the NPS Software.
+By implementing a customer feedback system and measure the Net Promoter Score (NPS) using the NPS Survey.

 What is Net Promoter Score?